-The importance of continuing to read cannot be underestimated and so, over the two-week timetable, students will have at least one hour dedicated to a reading lesson.
+The importance of continuing to read cannot be underestimated and so, over the two-week timetable, students will a reading lesson.
 The majority of this lesson will be spent reading their own book (or one that they have borrowed) but they will also have a reading journal to complete.
-As they will have a lesson dedicated to reading, one of their homework tasks will be from the spicy reading tasks that are included in their reading booklet.
-They should continue to aim to read for at least 10 minutes per night, at home, throughout the year.